cbworden/shake-doc/technical_guide.rst

    :align: left
    :width: 650px

-   ShakeMap scenario intensity (top) and peak velocity (bottom) maps for the M7.05 Hayward Fault, CA, earthquake: A) Intensity; No directivity, B) Intensity; Directivity added, C) Peak Velocity; No Directivity, and D) Peak Velocity; Directivity added.
+   ShakeMap scenario intensity (top) and PGV (bottom) maps for the M7.05 Hayward Fault, CA, earthquake: A) Intensity; No directivity, B) Intensity; Directivity added, C) PGV; No Directivity, and D) PGV; Directivity added.

 Additional Considerations
 ==========================

 There are a great number of details and options when running *grind*.
-The operator should familiarize himself with grind's behavior by reading the `Software Guide <_static/SoftwareGuideV3_5.pdf>`_, the configuration file (*grind.conf*), and the program's self-documentation (run "grind - help").
-Below are a few other characteristics of grind that the operator should be familiar
+The operator should familiarize himself with grind's behavior by reading the `Software Guide <_static/SoftwareGuideV3_5.pdf>`_, the configuration file (*grind.conf*), and the program's self-documentation (run *"grind -help"*).
-with:
+Below are a few other characteristics of *grind* that the operator should be familiar with.

 User-supplied Estimate Grids
 ------------------------------